This article was written with one of our Partners, PwC, on the back of a webinar we did together on the topic.

 It depends on the level of dependency on ecosystem services and the presence of operations or suppliers in sensitive areas.

-Example: a software company may appear has having no dependencies to nature.
+Example: a software company may appear as having no dependencies to nature.
 Yet its reliance on data centres creates strong upstream dependencies on water availability.
 If these data centres are located in water-stressed regions, this dependency becomes a material physical risk.

 Exposure to transition risks